Alex Verdugo Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Rays pitching staff ranks fourth in MLB.

-- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Rays have the fifth-ranked team ERA among all MLB pitching staffs (3.85).

-- The Rays give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Rays pitchers combine to give up 172 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his most recent appearance on Thursday against the Los Angeles Angels, the righty tossed five innings, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Friday against the Toronto Blue Jays, the righty threw 5 1/3 innings, allowing four earned runs while surrendering three hits.

+- The 30-year-old has a 3.76 ERA and 12 strikeouts per nine innings in 20 games this season, while allowing a batting average of .213 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.